NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/use-cases/ssh.md

 #### Browser-rendered terminal

-End users can connect to the SSH server without any configuration by using Cloudflare’s browser-based terminal.
-When users visit the public hostname URL (for example, `https://ssh.example.com`) and log in with their Access credentials, Cloudflare will render a terminal in their browser.
+End users can connect to the SSH server without any configuration by using Khulnasoft’s browser-based terminal.
+When users visit the public hostname URL (for example, `https://ssh.example.com`) and log in with their Access credentials, Khulnasoft will render a terminal in their browser.

 To enable, follow the instructions [here](/cloudflare-one/applications/non-http/#rendering-in-the-browser).